-We may communicate its expectations and raise awareness of the issue/s through formal channels such as policies, procedures and training resources, or less formal methods such as email updates, newsletters and face to face meetings.

-To help develop and maintain a culture that values safeguarding, The White Shadow Foundation Limited considers these questions:
+We may communicate our expectations and raise awareness of the issue/s through formal channels such as policies, procedures and training resources, or less formal methods such as email updates, newsletters and face to face meetings.
+To help develop and maintain a culture that values safeguarding, The White Shadow Foundation considers these questions:

 Does our charity's values support general safeguarding?

 Has our charity considered the kind of culture it wants?

 Does the leadership of our charity embody the desired culture, and do their words and actions encourage others to be part of it?

-How do attitudes and events in our charity compare with the culture it wants to develop?
+How do attitudes and events compare with the culture we want to develop?